TyrfingMjolnir/Presentation/test.md

 ## PUT
 ### The use case of the HTTP verb/method PUT is overwrite

-In essence this is exactly the same as running DELETE and POST in sequence; however with a resource id The purpose of this method is to overwrite a resource according to the submitted payload
+In essence this is exactly the same as running DELETE /:id and POST /:id in sequence; however with a resource id The purpose of this method is to overwrite a given resource according to the submitted payload

+Pros: Can be used to overwrite an unwanted resource.
+Cons: Used as update this will overwrite values for all keys not mentioned in payload.

+Pros and cons when comparing PATCH and PUT

 #### query